sdr-enthusiasts/sdre-image-api/README.md

 - The API is not public.
 You will need a private key to run it.
 - Currently, all tagged images when the API detects a change will get marked as `stable`.
 In the future there will be a way to designate a specific image as `stable`.
+- The API isn't a whole history of images.
+It's data genesis is from when the API database for the instance was created.

 ## TODO